ForBio course: Species Concepts and Species Delimitation

 What is a species?
 Are they real entities we can define and diagnose?
-In this course you will learn about philosophical, conceptual, theoretical and practical issues around species concepts and the implication of their different definitions in ecological and conservation studies.
+In this course you will learn about theoretical and practical issues around species concepts.
 Species boundaries in many organism groups are still in a state of flux, and for empirical species delimitation, finding appropriate character sets and analytical tools are among the greatest challenges.
 We will review the advantages and disadvantages of different types of data for species assessment and you will be introduced to the different methods for species delimitation based on DNA sequence data and interpretation of results.
-Students will gain hands-on-experience about distance and tree based methods for species delimitation, including the use of software such as CROP, ABGD, UCLUST, PTP, GMYC and BPP.
+Students will gain hands-on-experience about distance and tree based methods for species delimitation, including the use of software such as VSEARCH, CROP, ABGD, UCLUST, PTP, GMYC, BPP and STACEY.
 We will generate stimulating discussion about the interpretation of results and the advantages and limitations of these methods.

 Level: PhD students, postdocs and researchers - with experience in phylogenetic analyses.

 Fee: No course fee.
 Travel, food and accommodation: Shared accommodation is free of charge.
 In addition, ForBio will cover travel for Norwegian ForBio members.
 Meals are included, and the station has cooking facilities and participants will prepare food together in shifts.